Criminal Justice (CRJS)

 A study of the rights of the criminally accused according to the United States Constitution.

-CRJS 4913 Study of Criminal Justice Systems Abroad: 3 semester hours.
+CRJS 4913 Comparative Criminal Justice Systems: 3 semester hours.

-An analysis of criminal justice programs and institutions outside of the United States.
+An analysis of criminal justice systems and institutions outside of the United States.

 CRJS 4923 Criminology: 3 semester hours.